 Joan’s desire to serve comes naturally.
 In her career in her community, she always finds a way to contribute.
-Her legal career began in criminal defense and civil rights law.
-She spent most of her legal career as a health law attorney.
+Her legal career began in criminal defense and civil rights law, and spent most of her legal career as a health law attorney.
 She later transitioned to non-profit management and public service.
-Before joining the Massachusetts state legislature, Joan was Executive Director for the Massachusetts Appleseed Center for Law and Justice, Inc., a public interest law center that promotes equal rights and opportunities for Massachusetts residents.
+Before joining the Massachusetts State Legislature, Joan was Executive Director for the Massachusetts Appleseed Center for Law and Justice, Inc., a public interest law center that promotes equal rights and opportunities for Massachusetts residents.

 Joan was raised in a close-knit and caring community on the South Shore, in the Town of Hull.
 Her father is a retired teacher and lobsterman; her mother is a retired school nurse.
 Summers spent on the family lobster boat taught her to work hard, and that work ethic saw her through undergraduate study at Harvard and a law degree at the University of New Hampshire, Franklin Pierce School of Law.
 Joan moved back to Hull with her husband in 1999.